 “Vaping and e-cigarette products are largely unregulated and expose a user to multiple dangerous chemicals that can cause serious harm,” Town Medical Director David Neubert said in a statement.
 “The long- and short-term health risks are still not fully known, but recent incidents have indicated serious and permanent lung damage may occur.
 These products pose a significant public health risk, and restricting their availability will save lives by reducing exposure to these harmful chemicals.”

 “The fact is that teen vaping has reached an epidemic and is out of control,” Dunne said in a statement.
 The U.S. surgeon general “reports that the rate of high school students who vaped increased 78 percent from 2017 to 2018, and among overall youths, an over 900 percent increase from 2011 to 2015.
 These products are being marketed to target and addict kids, and the studies show that the flavors are one of the top draws that bring these teens in.”

-Curran thanked Town Board members for pushing back against big tobacco companies.
+Curran thanked the Town Board for pushing back against big tobacco companies.
 “The surge in e-cigarette use among teens and children is undeniable and alarming,” she said in a statement.
 “We are committed to protecting our children from a lifetime of nicotine addiction and the many associated health risks that e-cigarettes bring.
 We must fight back against the big tobacco companies using aggressive marketing to get a whole new generation hooked on their toxic products.”

-PAVE members Dorian Fuhrman and Meredith Burkman offered their support for the measure as a step forward to protect children’s health.
+PAVE parents Dorian Fuhrman and Meredith Burkman offered their support for the measure as a step forward to protect children’s health.
 “Passing this flavor ban is essential to slowing the skyrocketing youth vaping epidemic, the most serious adolescent health crisis our country has faced in decades,” they said in a statement.
-“If passed, Hempstead would be one of the first municipalities in New York state to take decisive action against ‘Big Tobacco 2.0.’”
+“If passed, Hempstead would be one of the first municipalities in New York State to take decisive action against ‘Big Tobacco 2.0.’”